-This Sugar-Free, Keto Affogato, is a spectacular Italian dessert to serve to company or to enjoy on any weeknight all by yourself.
+This Sugar-Free, Keto Affogato recipe combines keto vanilla ice cream and hot coffee to create an easy and spectacular Italian dessert to serve to company or to enjoy on any weeknight all by yourself.
 It's made with just 5 ingredients and also gluten free, nut free and low carb.

 What is Affogato?